 You guessed it, right there in the description you can find an affiliate link.
 Why would they use an URL shortener if they got nothing to hide?

-BTW, 6m+ views… if I was able to earn almost $3K from a video which only has 5K views, I won’t even try to calculate how much profit this guy made… I’ll get nauseated.
+BTW, 6m+ views… if I was able to earn almost $3K from a video that only has 5K views, I won’t even try to calculate how much profit this guy made… I’ll get nauseated.

 Let’s scroll a bit further down…